Songs and Sonnets Atlantean: The Trilogy of the Songs and Sonnets Atlantean

-Finally, in 2009 New York publisher Hippocampus Press produced all three books together in one volume titled The Atlantis Fragments:The Trilogy of the Songs and Sonnets Atlantean.
-The hardcover edition also includes a front endpaper map of the continent of Atlantis "and its Relationship to the Known World," back endpaper maps of showing detail of the isle of Atlantis and its capitol, the city of Atlantis; and an introduction by Brian Stableford.
+Finally, in 2008 New York publisher Hippocampus Press produced all three books together in one volume titled The Atlantis Fragments: The Trilogy of the Songs and Sonnets Atlantean.
+The hardcover edition also includes a front endpaper map of the continent of Atlantis "and its Relationship to the Known World," back endpaper maps of showing details of the isle of Atlantis and its capital, the city of Atlantis; and an introduction by author Brian Stableford.